Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 Arguments:
 - system (Association): A system association.
 See the documentation for generateSRs for details.
 - colName (String): Name of new column to add to amplitudes table.
-- labels (List): Contains labels (String) for each amplitude (or amplitude pair).
+- labels (List): Contains labels (String) for each amplitude (or amplitude pair) in the order of appearance in the amplitudes table.
 Number of labels must equal number of amplitudes (or amplitude pairs).

 Options:
 - labeling (String): Labeling mode to indicate whether user is labeling single amplitudes (\"Amplitudes\") or amplitude pairs (\"Amplitude pairs\").
 Default: labeling->\"Amplitudes\".